 Educational Partner(s) Process for Engagement School staff including teachers, principals, administrators and other school personnel.
 Surveys (November): Administered anonymous surveys to staff members to gather their perspectives on various aspects of the LCAP, such as priorities, challenges, and areas for improvement.
 Focus groups (February/March): Held small group discussions/focus groups with representatives from different departments to delve deeper into specific topics related to the LCAP.
-Staff meetings (October and April): Allocated time during regular staff meetings to discuss the LCAP goals, progress, and solicit feedback from staff members.
+Staff meetings (October/April): Allocated time during regular staff meetings to discuss the LCAP goals, progress, and solicit feedback from staff members.
+Parents Parent surveys November): Administered surveys to parents to gather their perspectives on various aspects of the LCAP, such as educational priorities, areas of concern, and suggestions for improvement.
+Parent engagement events (March/April): Involved parents through School Site Council/DELAC and informal discussions during events like coffee and community, Back to School night, and Open House.
+The School Site Council reviewed school-level needs assessment data, including CAASPP and local diagnostic data, and provided input on the LCAP/SPSA plan during dedicated meetings throughout the

-Educational Partner(s) Process for Engagement Parents and Community Members Parent surveys (November): Administered surveys to parents to gather their perspectives on various aspects of the LCAP, such as educational priorities, areas of concern, and suggestions for improvement.
-School site council and parent advisory committee (March/April): Involved parents in school site council and advisory committees dedicated to reviewing and providing input on the LCAP.
-Title 1 - SWP Requirement: School Site Council (SSC): The School Site Council reviewed school-level needs assessment data, including CAASPP and local diagnostic data, and provided input on the LCAP/SPSA plan during dedicated meetings in March and April.
+Educational Partner(s) Process for Engagement year.
 SSC members helped identify academic and social-emotional priorities for low-income, English Learner, and foster youth students.
 Their input directly influenced the selection and refinement of actions in Goals 2 and 3, including the expansion of academic intervention programs and social-emotional supports.
 Students Student surveys (November): Administered surveys to students to gather their perspectives on various aspects of the LCAP, such as educational experiences, areas of improvement, and suggestions for enhancing support services.
-Student leadership involvement (March/April): Engaging student leaders in the LCAP feedback process.
+Student leadership involvement (March/April): Engaging student leaders in the LCAP/SPSA feedback process.